dkalaitzidis/UIColorExtension/README.md

 # UIColorExtension
 iOS Swift UIColorExtension

-With UIColorExtension you can access FlatUIColors & SocialColors with easy, also you can convert any HEX color into UIColor.
+With UIColorExtension you can access FlatUIColors & SocialColors with ease, also you can convert any HEX color into UIColor.

 **How to use?** Just drag 'n drop UIColorExtension.swift file to your project.